livetrails/targetj/README.md

 ### Enhanced User Experience

-By its simplified and unified approach, removing the need for a static HTML layer and CSS files, the dynamic nature of targets, and its timing ability, it allows the developer to focus on the user experience.
+With its simplified and unified approach, eliminating the need for a static HTML layer and CSS files, along with the dynamic nature of targets, we believe TargetJS enables developers to focus on the user experience more than other frameworks.

 ### Future Enhancements